 - (f) Pneumatic system - (g) Ventilation/HVAC system - (2) Fuel oil system - (A) The engine fuel supply systems, including service tanks, supply and return lines, filters, heating system(if applicable), pumps, quick closing valves and their controls, are to be arranged in accordance with the redundancy concept. - (B) Actuators for quick closing valves are to be installed on a per engine basis and hence any remote control system is to fail safe with respect to station keeping. - (C) For class notation DPS(3), a minimum of one service tank is to be provided for each redundant group.
-The service tanks are to be in separate compartments with A-60 partitions following redundancy concept. - (3) Lubricating oil system - Lubricating oil system for engines are to be associated with one engine only. - (4) Cooling water system - (A) The cooling water systems are to be arranged in accordance with the redundancy concept. - (B) For twin screw vessels where cooling pumps are engine driven, a duplicate spare pump carried onboard, in lieu of the standby pump, is acceptable, as long as loss of pump would maintain DP function even during the worst case failure. - (5) Compressed air system - Compressed air systems for DP related functions are to be arranged in accordance with the redundancy concept.
+The service tanks are to be in separate compartments with A-60 partitions following redundancy concept. - (3) Lubricating oil system - Lubricating oil system for engines are to be associated with one engine only. - (4) Cooling water system - (A) The cooling water systems are to be arranged in accordance with the redundancy concept. - (B) For twin screw vessels where cooling pumps are engine driven, a duplicate spare pump carried onboard, in lieu of the standby pump, is acceptable, as long as loss of pump would maintain DP function even during the worst case failure. - (5) Compressed air system

+Compressed air systems for DP related functions are to be arranged in accordance with the redundancy concept.
 Compressed air for starting engines is to be independent to the maximum extent feasible.
 Control air and starting air may be taken from the same source provided any pressure drops associated with starting air do not affect the control function.
-Loss of air supply to the thrusters is to be alarmed and is to have no effect on thruster operation. - (6) Pneumatic system - Pneumatic systems are to be designed according to required redundancy in view of the risk of leakage. - (7) Ventilation/HVAC system - Ventilation and HVAC systems for spaces containing equipment essential to DP are to be arranged to comply with redundancy so that acceptable temperature can be maintained after any single fault in active components and ventilation damper actuation energy source.
-This requirement also applies to switchboard rooms and instrument rooms containing components that are parts of the DP system. - (8) Power supply to auxiliary system - Power for auxiliary systems associated with DP systems is to be taken from within the redundancy group.
-Auxiliaries for thruster systems such as cooling water pumps and fans are to be powered from the same redundancy group as that providing the drives.
+Loss of air supply to the thrusters is to be alarmed and is to have no effect on thruster operation.

+(6) Pneumatic system Pneumatic systems are to be designed according to required redundancy in view of the risk of

+Preumatic systems are to be designed according to required redundancy in view of the risk leakage.